 The magically long-haired Rapunzel has spent her entire life in a tower, but now that a runaway thief has stumbled upon her, she is about to discover the world for the first time, and who she really is.

 In 1895, Dracula builds a resort in Transylvania, hidden from the humans, to raise his beloved daughter Mavis in a safe environment.
-In the present days, the place is the Hotel Transylvania, where monsters bring their families to spend vacation far from the frightening humans.
-Dracula invites his friends - Frankenstein and his wife Eunice; Wayne and Wanda, the werewolves; Griffin, the invisible man; Murray, the mummy; the Bigfoot, among others - to celebrate the 118th birthday of Mavis.
-When the party is ready to start, the 21-year-old Jonathan is walking through the forest and stumbles at the hotel.
+In the present, the place is the Hotel Transylvania, where monsters bring their families to vacation far from the frightening humans.
+Dracula invites his friends - Frankenstein and his wife Eunice; Wayne and Wanda, the werewolves; Griffin, the invisible man; Murray, the mummy; Bigfoot, among others - to celebrate the 118th birthday of Mavis.
+When the party is ready to start, the 21-year-old Jonathan is walking through the forest and stumbles upon the hotel.
 Dracula sees Jonathan and disguises him as a monster to hide Jonathan from the guests.
-But Mavis also sees Jonathan and Dracula forces him to pose of a monster.
-Soon Mavis believes that Jonathan is the "zing" of her life despite the advices of her father about the humans.
+But Mavis also sees Jonathan and Dracula forces him to pose as a monster.
+Soon Mavis believes that Jonathan is the "zing" of her life despite the advice of her father about humans.
 Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 82 of 117 people found this review helpful.

 Was this review helpful to you?